Discover Flights, Festivals & Luxury Getaways Your Gateway to Smarter Luxury Travel Explore Deals, Hidden Gems & Escapes

 By SUNSET WEEKLY

 Sunset Weekly Disclosure: To help keep our guides free, this post contains affiliate links.
-If you book a hotel, flight, or festival experience through these links, we may earn a commission at no extra cost to you.
-As an independent travel resource, our recommendations are always based on what we believe will make your 2026 journey unforgettable. #ad
+If you book a hotel, flight, or festival experience through these links, we may earn a commission at no extra charge to you.
+As an independent travel resource, our recommendations are always based on providing the best possible experience for your journey. #ad

 Paris offers an exceptional range of free experiences that remain just as rewarding in 2026.
 From iconic landmarks and serene gardens to vibrant neighbourhoods and riverside walks, the French capital delivers memorable moments without spending a euro.
 These seven highlights combine timeless appeal with current 2026 trends such as extended evening openings and improved public spaces.